 As the country is trying to rebuild the tourism sector, this issue is an important factor as well.
 When I was traveling on the north coast of the country, I heard everywhere to be careful about the crocodile.
 The only place during the whole trip, where there was no risk to swim was Atauro Island.
 Making crocodiles farms can be a huge tourist draw.
 However, it meets with a cultural issue as the crocodiles are sacred animals for Timorese.
 Apart from that, at the moment there is luck of funds for creating such farms.
 Decreasing poverty and developing the country have priority.

-Luckily, many people in tourism sector push into eco-friendly tourism.
+Luckily, many people in tourism sector push into responsible tourism.
 I belive, little by little, crocodile issue will get solution which will be good for safety of the citizens without harming the animals.